 Investors active in Oak Park often also work in Austin, River Forest, Forest Park.

-Oak Park investor financing FAQ
+Oak Park investor FAQ

 Yes.
 Oak Park is a regularly-served market for investor financing lending.
 Most national hard money and private money lenders that operate in Chicago will quote on properties here.
 Specific underwriting depends on the deal — purchase price, after-repair value, rehab budget, and your investor experience.
 Typical max LTV runs up to 80% of ARV.